Raymond James & Associates Boosts Stock Holdings in Pool Co. (NASDAQ:POOL)

-Raymond James & Associates grew its stake in shares of Pool Co.
-(NASDAQ:POOL) by 7.9% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 178,004 shares of the specialty retailer’s stock after acquiring an additional 13,092 shares during the period.
-Raymond James & Associates owned 0.44% of Pool worth $59,550,000 at the end of the most recent reporting period.
+Raymond James & Associates raised its holdings in shares of Pool Co.
+(NASDAQ:POOL) by 7.9% in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 178,004 shares of the specialty retailer’s stock after buying an additional 13,092 shares during the period.
+Raymond James & Associates owned about 0.44% of Pool worth $59,550,000 at the end of the most recent reporting period.

-Several other large investors also recently bought and sold shares of the business.
-Picton Mahoney Asset Management purchased a new stake in Pool in the second quarter worth about $54,000.
-Braun Bostich & Associates Inc. purchased a new stake in Pool in the 3rd quarter valued at about $59,000.
-Healthcare of Ontario Pension Plan Trust Fund purchased a new stake in Pool in the 2nd quarter valued at about $75,000.
-Denali Advisors LLC purchased a new stake in shares of Pool in the 2nd quarter worth approximately $82,000.
-Finally, KBC Group NV purchased a new stake in shares of Pool in the 3rd quarter worth approximately $85,000.
-Hedge funds and other institutional investors own 94.14% of the company’s stock.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, November 25th.
-Investors of record on Thursday, November 12th will be given a dividend of $0.58 per share.
-This represents a $2.32 dividend on an annualized basis and a yield of 0.61%.
-The ex-dividend date is Tuesday, November 10th.
-Pool’s dividend payout ratio (DPR) is presently 39.79%.
+A number of other hedge funds and other institutional investors have also bought and sold shares of POOL.
+Amundi Pioneer Asset Management Inc. boosted its holdings in shares of Pool by 9.1% during the first quarter.
+Amundi Pioneer Asset Management Inc. now owns 6,022 shares of the specialty retailer’s stock worth $994,000 after purchasing an additional 500 shares during the period.
+APG Asset Management N.V. bought a new position in shares of Pool during the first quarter valued at approximately $1,456,000.
+State Street Corp increased its stake in shares of Pool by 1.8% during the first quarter.
+State Street Corp now owns 946,651 shares of the specialty retailer’s stock valued at $186,273,000 after purchasing an additional 16,663 shares in the last quarter.
+State of Alaska Department of Revenue increased its stake in shares of Pool by 2.7% during the second quarter.
+State of Alaska Department of Revenue now owns 7,766 shares of the specialty retailer’s stock valued at $2,110,000 after purchasing an additional 202 shares in the last quarter.
+Finally, Louisiana State Employees Retirement System increased its stake in shares of Pool by 3.1% during the second quarter.
+Louisiana State Employees Retirement System now owns 10,000 shares of the specialty retailer’s stock valued at $2,719,000 after purchasing an additional 300 shares in the last quarter.
+Institutional investors and hedge funds own 94.14% of the company’s stock.

-In related news, General Counsel Jennifer M. Neil sold 609 shares of the stock in a transaction that occurred on Wednesday, November 4th.
-The shares were sold at an average price of $374.04, for a total transaction of $227,790.36.
+In other news, General Counsel Jennifer M. Neil sold 609 shares of the company’s stock in a transaction that occurred on Wednesday, November 4th.
+The shares were sold at an average price of $374.04, for a total value of $227,790.36.
 Following the completion of the sale, the general counsel now owns 14,442 shares of the company’s stock, valued at approximately $5,401,885.68.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Vice Chairman De La Mesa Manuel J. Perez sold 20,281 shares of the stock in a transaction that occurred on Wednesday, November 4th.
-The stock was sold at an average price of $376.20, for a total transaction of $7,629,712.20.
-Following the sale, the insider now directly owns 60,623 shares of the company’s stock, valued at approximately $22,806,372.60.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Vice Chairman De La Mesa Manuel J. Perez sold 1,295 shares of the company’s stock in a transaction that occurred on Friday, August 21st.
+The stock was sold at an average price of $330.15, for a total transaction of $427,544.25.
+Following the completion of the sale, the insider now directly owns 61,637 shares of the company’s stock, valued at approximately $20,349,455.55.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 71,107 shares of company stock valued at $26,000,118.
+Insiders sold a total of 71,107 shares of company stock valued at $26,000,118 in the last ninety days.
 Corporate insiders own 4.00% of the company’s stock.

-A number of research firms recently commented on POOL.
-Sidoti increased their target price on shares of Pool from $307.00 to $333.00 and gave the company a “neutral” rating in a research report on Thursday, October 8th.
-Zacks Investment Research downgraded shares of Pool from a “buy” rating to a “hold” rating and set a $326.00 price objective on the stock. in a report on Friday, September 25th.
-BidaskClub raised shares of Pool from a “buy” rating to a “strong-buy” rating in a report on Wednesday, October 28th.
-Finally, KeyCorp raised their price target on shares of Pool from $335.00 to $400.00 and gave the stock an “overweight” rating in a research note on Friday, October 23rd.
-They noted that the move was a valuation call.
-Four investment analysts have rated the stock with a hold rating, three have given a buy rating and two have assigned a strong buy rating to the company.
-The company has a consensus rating of “Buy” and an average target price of $290.50.

 Pool Corporation distributes swimming pool supplies, equipment, and related leisure products in the United States and internationally.
 The company offers maintenance products, including chemicals, supplies, and pool accessories; repair and replacement parts for pool equipment, such as cleaners, filters, heaters, pumps, and lights; fiberglass pools, and spas and packaged pool kits comprising walls, liners, braces, and coping for in-ground and above-ground pools; pool equipment and components for new pool construction and the remodeling of existing pools; and irrigation and related products consisting of irrigation system components, and professional lawn care equipment and supplies.